jimmc414/subprocess_orchestrator/readme.md

 # Subprocess Orchestrator

-The Subprocess Orchestrator is a tool designed to manage and execute complex sequences of custom tasks and conditions.
+The Subprocess Orchestrator is a tool designed to manage and execute sequences of tasks.
 It supports running subprocesses, custom Python functions, and composite tasks defined in a YAML configuration file.

 ## Features